The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Transition probability of the Langevin equation

-where $S_E$ corresponds to the Euclidean action, which depends on fields $\phi_x(\tau)$ on a (3+1) dimensional hypercubic lattice in Euclidean space.
-The Langevin equation describes the evolution of the quantum fields $\phi_x(\tau)$ in an additional fictious time dimension, the Langevin time $\tau$.
-Quantum fluctuations are emulated by the additional white Gaussian noise term with the properties to be uncorrelated,

-It can be shown that in equilibrium the resulting distribution of the fields coincides with the Boltzmann distribution: $\lim\limits_{\tau\to\infty} P(\phi, t) = P_\textnormal{eq}(\phi) = \frac1Z \exp(-S_E)$.
-A common approach to prove this is to derive the equivalence of the Langevin equation and the Fokker-Planck equation in a first step and to compute the static solution in a second step~\cite{Damgaard:1987rr}.
-This property renders Langevin dynamics a powerful tool in QCD~\cite{Aarts2008, Aarts2012}.

-\subsection{Transition Probability of the Langevin Equation}
+\section{Transition probability of the Langevin equation}

 The transition probabilities of the discrete Langevin equation are computed, in the following.
-These are used in a second step for an interpretation of the dynamics as a standard Monte Carlo algorithm.
+These are used in Section~\ref{sec:equivalence} for an interpretation of the dynamics as a standard Monte Carlo algorithm.
 Starting from the discrete Langevin equation

 with: $\phi:=\phi(\tau)$ and $\phi':=\phi(\tau+\epsilon)$, it is straightforward to compute the transition probabilities of an infinitesimal change,

 Inserting the standard normal distribution $\varphi(x)=\frac{1}{\sqrt{2\pi}}\exp\left[-\frac{1}{2x^2}\right]$ and computing the square in the exponent one obtains